 Important Benefit Information for all Enrollees Participating in Wellness and Health Care Planning (WHP) Services:

-- Medicare approved AvMed Medicare Circle to provide these benefits and/or lower copayments/co-insurance as part of the Value-Based Insurance Design program.
-This program lets Medicare try new ways to improve Medicare Advantage plans - Because AvMed Medicare Circle participates in Value Based Insurance Design program, you will be eligible for the following WHP services, as needed, including advance care planning (ACP) services:
+• Medicare approved AvMed Medicare Choice to provide these benefits and/or lower copayments/co-insurance as part of the Value-Based Insurance Design program.
+This program lets Medicare try new ways to improve Medicare Advantage plans.